STATE BOARD OF EDUCATION

 This proposed rulemaking would affect the students and professional employees of the public schools of this Commonwealth (including intermediate units, area vocational-technical schools, public charter and alternative schools).
 Provisions contained in §§ 11.13, 11.20, 11.22, 11.31, 11.31a and 11.32 also affect students who meet compulsory school attendance laws through enrollment in a private or religious school or through home education or private tutoring.

 Cost and Paperwork Estimates

-The proposed rulemaking would become effective upon final-form publication in the Pennsylvania Bulletin.
+This proposed rulemaking would become effective upon final publication in the Pennsylvania Bulletin.

-The effectiveness of Chapter 12 would be reviewed by the State Board every 4 years, in accordance with the State Board's policy and practice respecting all regulations promulgated by the State Board.
+In accordance with its policy and practice respecting all regulations promulgated by it, the State Board will review the effectiveness of Chapter 11 after 4 years.
 Thus, no sunset date is necessary.

-Under section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed rulemaking within 30 days of the close of the public comment period.
+Under section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed regulations within 30 days of the close of the public comment period.
 The comments, recommendations or objections shall specify the regulatory review criteria that have not been met.
-The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the regulations, by the State Board, the General Assembly and the Governor of comments, recommendations or objections raised.
+The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the regulation, by the Department, the General Assembly and the Governor of comments, recommendations or objections raised.

 Public Comments and Contact Person

 Interested persons are invited to submit written comments, suggestions or objections regarding this proposal to Patricia A. White, Executive Director, State Board of Education, 333 Market Street, Harrisburg, PA 17126-0333 within 30 days following publication in the Pennsylvania Bulletin.